Who Am I?

 The Nonzero Newsletter aims to bring insight into politics, psychology, world affairs, technology, and… how to avert the apocalypse.
 One approach to answering the obvious question—Am I kidding about the ‘apocalypse’ part?—is to first answer a different question:

 Why the name Nonzero?

 Life is full of non-zero-sum games—situations that can have a win-win outcome or a lose-lose outcome, depending on how people play the game.
 A lot of those “games” are now being played among the world’s nations.
-They come in such forms as: climate change and other environmental threats; various potential arms races (bioweapons, space weapons, cyberweapons, even AI or the genetic engineering of superhumans); and lots of global health challenges, certainly including pandemics.
-My view is that if the nations of the world don’t cooperate to meet these and other challenges—to reach win-win outcomes—things could spiral downward fast..
+They come in such forms as: climate change and other environmental threats; various potential arms races (bioweapons, space weapons, cyberweapons, even AI and the genetic engineering of superhumans); and lots of global health challenges, certainly including pandemics.
+My view is that if the nations of the world don’t cooperate to meet these and other challenges—don’t manage to reach win-win outcomes—things could spiral downward fast.

 These may sound like policy challenges—and at one level they are.
 But they’re also challenges of human psychology.
 The policies we need at the national and international levels won’t materialize if people keep acting like… well, if they keep acting the way people have long acted.
 You know: the people who brought us World War I and World War II and the Vietnam and Iraq wars?
-And the people who, today, achieve political power by appealing to fear and xenophobia?
 And the people who—on both the red and blue sides of America’s political divide—achieve social media alpha status by caricaturing and denigrating people on the other side, deepening the antagonism between red and blue?